 The career prospects for a law graduate are follows:

 Law graduates who have a flair for teaching, may, after qualifying NET/SET examinations become professors and guest lecturers in prestigious universities.

-- Now a days legal journalism is also in trend.
+5. Now-a-days LEGAL JOURNALISM is also in trend.
 Law graduates can also work with international organizations like the United Nations and its agencies, NGO, etc.

 These firms provide the opportunity to work on a wide range of problems that may or may not be restricted to a particular area of the law.
 Benefits associated, include a very high salary; large, diverse client base; extensive firm resources; luxurious offices, global prospective, prestige and networking opportunities.